fayfaywcl/CART315/Process/Journal.md

 Here are my notes:

-focused on ideas such as tricky attack variation, non-straight movement, changes in speed and size, and especially telegraphing.
+- Tricky attack variation, non-straight movement, changes in speed and size, and especially telegraphing.

-What stood out most was the idea that players learn through memory, reaction, and skill.
+- Key idea: players learn through memory, reaction, and skill.
 A good challenge is not purely random.
 It may feel overwhelming at first, but there is always a readable pattern behind it.
 The player might get hit the first time, but after observing, they understand the structure.
 They improve because they remember.

 When I compared this concept to my bouncing ball and laser system, I realized something important.
 My game already requires the player to think about multiple elements at once , paddle control, bounce physics, and scrolling obstacles.
 However, the difficulty progression was not strong enough.
 It needed clearer pattern learning and more structured unpredictability.